joel-mrtn/pico-tutorial/README.md

 # Pico Tutorial Projects

-This repository contains implementations of Raspberry Pi Pico W tutorial projects using the Pico C SDK.
+This repository contains implementations of Raspberry Pi Pico W tutorial projects using the Pico SDK.
 These projects are based on the [Freenove Ultimate Starter Kit for Raspberry Pi Pico](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi_Pico), but have been adapted to use the official